David Coulthard: 2003

-Coulthard was again partnered at McLaren by Räikkönen for 2003.
-Former World Drivers' Champion Niki Lauda aired doubts over Coulthard's ability to handle pressure with teammate Räikkönen over the coming season, saying: "Coulthard has the advantage of experience - as I did over Prost - but in qualifying Raikkonen has put him under a lot of pressure."
+Coulthard was again partnered at McLaren by Kimi Räikkönen for 2003.
+Former World Drivers' Champion Niki Lauda aired his doubts over Coulthard's ability to handle pressure from teammate Räikkönen over the coming season, saying: "Coulthard has the advantage of experience - as I did over Prost - but in qualifying Räikkönen has put him under a lot of pressure."

 Coulthard began the season by taking victory in Australia and retired in Malaysia when his car developed an electrical problem.
 He managed to take back-to-back points in Brazil and San Marino as he was retired from a collision in Spain.
 In August, Coulthard signed an extension to his contract that would keep him at McLaren until 2004.
 Coulthard was able to secure two more podium positions in Germany and Japan.
 Coulthard finished seventh in the Drivers' Championship, scoring 51 points.
 After the season's conclusion, McLaren announced that Coulthard would be dropped at the end of 2004 and replaced by Juan Pablo Montoya.
 Coulthard earned his fourth consecutive Hawthorn Memorial Trophy for his efforts during the season.

 2004

 Coulthard went into the 2004 season with McLaren knowing he would lose his seat at the end of the year.
 However, he insisted he had his team's backing, and pledged that his approach for 2004 would be more aggressive.
-He endured a consistent start: Coulthard managed to finish eighth in the first race in Australia despite being off the pace, and in the following race in Malaysia, he managed to take sixth position.
+He endured a consistent start: Coulthard secured two consecutive points finishes in the opening two races in Australia and Malaysia, despite being off the pace.
 During the race in Bahrain, both McLaren drivers were forced into retirement due to engine failures after fifty laps.
 Coulthard did not score in the next four races, which included consecutive retirements in Monaco and at the Nürburgring.
 He was able to take points scoring positions at the next two races in Canada and the United States.

 McLaren introduced a revised version of their car the McLaren MP4-19B in France.
-The change of car improved reliability and results, helping Coulthard to achieve sixth place during the Grand Prix, and secured further points in the races in Britain and the Hockenheimring.
-Coulthard managed to further points in Belgium and Italy, only suffering from one further non-finish from a collision with Ferrari driver Rubens Barrichello in Japan.
+The change of car improved reliability and results, helping Coulthard to achieve sixth place during the Grand Prix, and secured further points in four more races over the course of the season, only suffering from one further non-finish from a collision with Ferrari driver Rubens Barrichello in Japan.
 Overall, Coulthard finished tenth in the Drivers' Championship, equal on points with Ralf Schumacher, and did not score any podium finishes during the season.